The-AI-Alliance/open-trusted-data-initiative/docs/references.markdown

 {:toc}
 </details>

-## Research on Gathering and Using Open Datasets
+## Research Progress on Gathering and Using Open Datasets

 While there are many open datasets of various sizes and areas of focus, a few attempts have been made to create very broad, completely open datasets suitable for training competitive foundation models.